ModelingValueGroup/jdclare/README.md

 ##### What does runAndRead do?

 Run instantiates all objects in the Universe as in the previous example.
 Read listens for input.
-So the application does not stop.

 ##### What does the output property do?